 Text & Story: Prophets for Their Time and Ours by Gale Richards is part of the Text & Story element of the Sam Sharpe project and is a series of study notes to encourage adults and young people to reflect on the stories of 5 Baptist pioneers, on the scriptual texts that shaped them and their own stories today in order to find their place in society and develop their potential for leadership.
 This resource is available from Regent's Park College for £5.

-The Fifth Annual Sam Sharpe Lecture will be held on Tuesday 18 October 2016.
+The Sixth Annual Sam Sharpe Lecture will be held on Saturday 7 October 2017.
 Click here for more details.

 For more information about the project, see the Sam Sharpe website.